 One such example is the infamous talcum powder lawsuits against Johnson & Johnson.
 In these cases, plaintiffs claim the brand’s talcum powder products cause ovarian cancer.
 To date, over $724 million in verdicts have been awarded to women who developed ovarian cancer after using Johnson’s Baby Powder, a talc-based product.

 However, a common argument from companies and industry groups is that too many class actions are frivolous, leading to large payouts for relatively minor offenses.
 Such settlements, companies argue, lead to higher consumer prices with little gains in actual safety.

 Gorsuch has not criticized class-action lawsuits directly, but in the past he has criticized lawyers who make lots of money from lawsuits, calling such actions a “free ride to fast riches.”
-It’s unclear whether this means that Gorsuch is opposed to all class-action lawsuits, or even most of them, but it does provide a signal that he could be more sympathetic to companies like Johnson & Johnson in court cases like the ongoing Xarelto lawsuits, especially if he sees the suits as frivolous or unnecessary.
+It’s unclear whether this means that Gorsuch is opposed to all class-action lawsuits, or even most of them, but it does provide a signal that he could be more sympathetic to companies like Johnson & Johnson and Bayer in court cases like the ongoing Xarelto lawsuits, especially if he sees the suits as frivolous or unnecessary.